Guidance documents which provide employers with useful information on the employment of consultant doctors and dentists in the NHS.

-Employers might find these examples (.doc) useful in drawing up their own policy, although NHS Employers does not endorse any one approach.
+Employers might find these examples (Word) useful in drawing up their own policy, although NHS Employers does not endorse any one approach.

 Senior doctors can be asked to act down, however employers should take account of the doctor's other commitments and how these can be covered; and the requirement for, and arrangements for provision of compensatory rest.
 Employers should also take account of whether the doctor has the appropriate and up-to-date skills to cover this work.